 top of page

-This is a broad partnership between collectives, designers, artists, students and community members of differing backgrounds including immigrant Arab women in Scotland, UK-based digital experts, and Qatar-based designers.
-We will empower young women and raise awareness of the climate catastrophe by filling a void in the market: producing an affordable abaya using sustainable textiles and methods— while exploring how clothing choices can be a signifier of the modern Arab/Muslim woman’s identity and values.
+This is an initiative designed to be a broad partnership between collectives, designers, artists, students and community members of differing backgrounds including immigrant Arab women in Scotland, UK-based digital experts, and Qatar-based designers.
+We aim to empower young women and raise awareness of the climate catastrophe by filling a void in the market: producing an affordable abaya and bringing it to market using sustainable textiles and methods— while exploring how clothing choices can be a signifier of a woman’s identity and values.

 Concept:

 This research and process-based art/design project is a practical initiative to produce and bring to the market an abaya using responsible textiles and methods.
-In additional, we will lead the way in making it possible for Qatari designers to access responsible textiles.
-Alongside this, we will explore the cultural significance of the abaya, making lens/sound work about the clothing choices we make.
+We are also exploring the cultural significance of the abaya, making lens/sound work about the clothing choices we make.

 What is the problem we are solving?
 Many young women want to be involved/be able to purchase/own responsibly made garments.
 While there are abayas made from more responsible textiles available, these tend to be expensive and suitable for special events.
 Furthermore, Qatari designers say responsible textiles are difficult to source.